bozsahin/ling488-bogazici/projects/p2-word-order/README.md

 8. Use #-command to check the result.
 Is it the correct analysis?
 Why (not)?
 Write it as answer to II.8.

-Wrap up: Bundle your log file, and the updated p2sov.gold file and submit as one file.
+Wrap up: Bundle your log file and the updated p2sov.gold file; submit as ONE zip file.

 9. Grading: Your answers saved in GROUP count as hw3, worth 2.5%.
 The total comes to 17.5%.